JoaoFPessoa/JoaoFPessoa/README.md

 # 👋 Hello World!
 I'm João Paulo Pessoa

 ## 🚀 About Me
-I'm a passionate Frontend Developer who loves crafting beautiful and efficient web applications.
-With a focus on Next.js, React.js, TypeScript, Tailwind CSS, and Styled Components, I thrive on building intuitive user interfaces and delightful user experiences.
+I'm a Brazilian Frontend Developer with three years of experience.
+Passionate about creating engaging web experiences, I specialize in crafting intuitive user interfaces and seamless interactions.
+With expertise in Next.js, React.js, TypeScript, Tailwind CSS, and Styled Components, I'm dedicated to building exceptional interfaces and solutions for my clients.

 ## 🛠️ Tech Stack